nickytonline/www.nickyt.co/src/posts/my-2021-year-in-review-3n83.md

 - I got end-to-end (E2E) testing in place
 - Revived Gitpod in time for Hacktoberfest for Forem
-- Mentored and paired a tonne
+- Mentored and paired a tonne (outside of work too)
 - Shipped features
 - Worked a lot with the community (we're open source)